abdalrahman-alhmouz/taskmaster/README.md

 Layering Layers On Home Page (Text and Buttons)
- * create AddTask class and AddTask activites then Layering Layers On AddTask Page (Text and Buttons) Associate the (Add task) button with the Add task page .
+ * create AddTask class and AddTask activites then Layering Layers On AddTask Page (Text and Buttons) Associate the (Add taskTable) button with the Add taskTable page .

- * create AllTask class and AllTask activites then Layering Layers On AllTask Page (Text) Associate the (All  task) button with the Alltask page .
+ * create AllTask class and AllTask activites then Layering Layers On AllTask Page (Text) Associate the (All  taskTable) button with the Alltask page .

  * create DetailTask class and DetailTask activites then Layering Layers On main Page (Text) Associate the Three button with the DetailTask page .